Behind on your utility payments?

 Can you set up a payment plan with your utility company?

-Depending on your income, you may qualify for a program called LIHEAP*.
+Depending on your income, you may qualify for a program called LIHEAP* or LIHWAP*.

 Ask your electricity or natural gas utility how to contact your local community action agency for information.